keith9820/iOS-Programming/README.md

 ### Reading

-If given, reading assignments will be from the textbook.
-The reading assignment will either help you prepare you for the next class, or review what was presented in the previous class.
+If given, the reading assignment will either help you prepare you for the next class, or review what was presented in the previous class.

 ### Syllabus Updates